Medically reviewed by Kristin Hall, FNP

 With the right approach, you can significantly reduce your risk of transmitting genital herpes to other people, making it easier for you to enjoy a normal sex life even after learning about your herpes status.
 Whether you have herpes, or whether you're contemplating dating someone with HSV-1 or HSV-2, it is possible and you can do it if you take the right precautions and accept the small (but real) risks.

 Worried you might have herpes?
 Our guide to HSV-1 and HSV-2 covers almost every aspect of living with oral or genital herpes, from prescription medicine to over-the-counter treatments, the signs and symptoms of the virus, herpes statistics and more.

 If you’re concerned that you may have caught genital herpes from a partner, be sure to read our guide to the signs and symptoms of genital herpes.
-And if you're interesting in getting tested for herpes, we have you covered there, too.
+And if you're interested in getting tested for herpes, we have you covered there, too.